stereolabs/zed-gstreamer/README.md

  * `location`: Location of the CSV file to write
  * `append`: Append data to an already existing CSV file

+## Metadata
+The `zedsrc` plugin add metadata to the video stream containing information about the original frame size, the camera position and orientatio, the sensors data and the object and skeleton detected by the Object Detection module.
+The `zeddatacsvsink` and `zedodoverlay` elements demonstrate how to handle, respectively, the sensors data and the detected object data.
+The `GstZedSrcMeta` structure is provided to handle the `zedmeta` metadata and it is available in the `gstzedmeta` library.

+### GstZedSrcMeta structure
+The GstZedSrcMeta is subdivided in four sub-structures:
+ * `ZedInfo`: info about camera model, stream type and original stream size
+ * `ZedPose`: position and orientation of the camera if positional tracking is enabled
+ * `ZedSensors`: sensors data (only ZED-Mini and ZED2)
+ * `ZedObjectData`: detected object information (only ZED2)

+More details about the sub-structures are available in the [`gstzedmeta.h` file](./gst-zed-meta/gstzedmeta.h)

 ## Example pipelines

 ### Local RGB stream + RGB rendering